HMS Beaulieu

 In 1797 Beaulieu joined the North Sea Fleet, in which she found herself part of the Nore mutiny.
 Her crew mutinied twice, once in May and once in June, but both attempts were defeated.
 Four members of the crew were executed for their participation.
-Beaulieu then fought at the Battle of Camperdown in October as a repeating frigate, unsuccessfully chasing the escaping Dutch ship of the line Brutus after the battle.
+Beaulieu then fought at the Battle of Camperdown in October, unsuccessfully chasing the escaping Dutch ship of the line Brutus after the battle.
 After brief service in the Mediterranean Sea Beaulieu began to serve in the English Channel in 1800.
-By July of the following year she was a part of a frigate squadron based off Brest, and the boats of that squadron completed a hard-fought cutting out expedition against the French corvette La Chevrette in Camaret Bay.
+By July of the following year she was a part of a frigate squadron based off Brest, France, and the boats of that squadron completed a cutting out expedition capturing the French corvette Chevrette in Camaret Bay.

 Beaulieu was put in ordinary for the duration of the Peace of Amiens, but was brought back into service in 1804.
 The frigate was sent to serve in the Leeward Islands again, re-capturing one British merchant ship before returning home in 1806.
 She was paid off in March or April of that year, and sent to Deptford Dockyard where she was broken up in 1809.

 Design and construction

-Beaulieu was a 40-gun, 18-pounder, fifth-rate frigate.
-She was designed and built by the shipwright Henry Adams at his shipyard, Buckler's Hard, during the peace between the American Revolutionary War and French Revolutionary War.
+HMS Beaulieu was a 40-gun, 18-pounder, fifth-rate frigate.
+Frigates were three-masted, full-rigged ships that carried their main battery on a single, continuous gun deck.
+They were smaller and faster than ships of the line and primarily intended for raiding, reconnaissance and messaging.
+Beaulieu was designed and built by the shipwright Henry Adams at his shipyard, Buckler's Hard in Hampshire, during the peace between the American Revolutionary War and French Revolutionary War.
 There being a slump in ship construction between the wars, the ship was a private venture by Adams to ensure that his workmen were kept in employment.
 She was the only 18-pounder frigate procured by the Royal Navy during this period and would continue to be a rarity; in 1793 she was one of only eight serving British frigates to have thirty-eight or more guns.

 Beaulieu was laid down some time in the first half of 1790, and was purchased by the Royal Navy on 16 June mid-way through construction, after an Admiralty Order was finalised on 2 June as part of the navy's reaction to the Spanish Armament that saw it begin to bolster the fleet.
-The ship was named by Adams in compliment to the local landowner Edward Hussey-Montagu, 1st Earl Beaulieu, and this name was kept on by the Royal Navy.
+The ship was named by Adams as a compliment to the local landowner Edward Hussey-Montagu, 1st Earl Beaulieu, and this name was kept on by the Royal Navy.
 In service the crew nicknamed the ship "Bowly".